 X-rays can be taken of any part of the body.
-They are especially good for looking at injuries to bones.
+They are especially good for looking at teeth and injuries to bones.

 X-rays can also be used to:

 By using oral, rectal, bladder or intravenous contrast materials they can used for other reasons, including:

 An x-ray uses radiation to make images.
 The low levels of radiation from a single x-ray will not affect most people.
 If you are pregnant or think you may be pregnant talk to your doctor before the x-ray.
 Radiation may be harmful to developing babies.